-Automobile Insurance Requirement for Occupational Therapy Assistant Students
+Automobile Insurance Requirement for Occupational Therapy Assistant Students fieldwork experiences.

-Automobile insurance and a current copy of the student's driver's license are required by the state for students driving to and from fieldwork sites.
-Casper College is not held accountable for any injuries or damages while traveling during fieldwork experiences.
 The student is required to provide a current copy of car insurance to the Academic Fieldwork Coordinator prior to leaving on Level I/II Fieldwork experiences.
 Failure to comply with the insurance will result in the termination of the fieldwork experience.